 - Graduate Student Council (Councillors) — Fund and oversee graduate student groups and events, address graduate student concerns, and work to improve graduate student life.
 Meets most Wednesdays at 6pm in the Nairobi Room on the second floor of the Graduate Community Center.
 (15 graduate students/coterms)

-Step 2: Declare Your Candidacy & Start Petitioning
+Step 2: Declare Your Candidacy & Prepare for the Primaries

 Step 3: Campaign!

-Campaign Week will be in early April.
+Campaign Week will be early in May.
 The Elections Commission will inform you of all the events going on during that time to help you reach out to students.

 Step 4: Await the Elections Results